Shoona-shama/Blackjack/README.md

  2. Facade :  where the Interaction between the backend and the frontend happens

  3. Ui :  where the user can interact with the game, and the ui commiunicate solely with the Facade

+* Additionaly you will find a test-class made with Junit jupiter 5 , for some Functions of the class Karte inside the Source folder

+  you will need Junit-jupiter version 5.9.0 or 5.10.0 Library added to your IDE